There are no active ads.

 Young Rock tells a story of Dwayne Johnson’s run for president in 2032.
 The episodes are bookended with Johnson telling stories from his childhood and how they impacted his life.
 There are three time periods in the past we’re dealing with, plus the flash forwards, and hence there are four casts.

 1982 – Set in Hawaii, 10-year-old Dwayne (Adrian Groulx) lives with his Rocky Johnson (Joseph Lee Anderson) and his mother Ata (Stacey Leilua).
-Rocky wrestle in a wrestling league run by his mother-in-law Lia Maivia (Ana Tuisila).
+Rocky wrestles in a wrestling league run by his mother-in-law, Lia Maivia (Ana Tuisila).

 Pictured: (l-r) Joseph Lee Anderson as Rocky Johnson, Adrian Groulx as Dwayne, Nate Jackson as Junkyard Dog — (Photo by: Mark Taylor/NBC)